Origin of fine structure of the giant dipole resonance in sd-shell nuclei: Introduction

-\textit{Introduction.} The isovector giant dipole resonance is the best known of the fundamental collective excitations of the nucleus \cite{har01}.
-A collective excitation or giant resonance can be understood macroscopically as a bulk nuclear vibration, and microscopically in terms of coherent particle-hole excitations.
+The isovector giant dipole resonance is the best known of the fundamental collective excitations of the nucleus \cite{har01}.
+A giant resonance can be understood macroscopically as a bulk nuclear vibration, and microscopically in terms of coherent particle-hole excitations.
 The gross properties of the GDR such as the centroid in energy of the excitations and the strength in terms of sum rules are well understood.
 Less well understood are, however, the details of decay processes of the resonance.
-Various contributions to the width of the giant resonances have been identified \cite{har01,bbb98}: direct decay out of the continuum leading to an escape width $\Gamma^\uparrow$, coupling to two-particle two-hole states ($2p2h$) and then to many-particle many-hole ($npnh$) states giving rise to a spreading width $\Gamma^\downarrow$, and fragmentation of the elementary $1p1h$ states that form the resonance called Landau damping $\Delta E$.
-These processes contribute to the total width of the resonance and manifest experimentally by different structures of the resonance.
+Various contributions to the width of the giant resonances have been identified \cite{har01,bbb98}: direct decay out of the continuum leading to an escape width, coupling to two-particle two-hole states ($2p2h$) and then to many-particle many-hole ($npnh$) states giving rise to a spreading width, and fragmentation of the elementary $1p1h$ states that form the resonance called Landau damping.
+These processes contribute to the total width of the resonance and manifest themselves experimentally by different structures in the excitation spectra.

-A fragmentation of the GDR in $p$- and $sd$-shell nuclei on the scale of several MeV is long-established and has been interpreted as configurational splitting \cite{era86}.
+A fragmentation of the GDR in $p$- and $sd$-shell nuclei on the scale of several MeV is long-established and has already early been interpreted as configurational splitting \cite{era86}.
 Recently, it has been argued that the strength distribution of the GDR in $^{12}$C and $^{16}$O reveals information on the role of different $\alpha$-cluster configurations \cite{he14}.
 However, the observation of finer structures of the GDR in light nuclei on the scale of several hundred keV remains a puzzle.
 In general, the physical origin of this kind of structure must be related to the existence of complex configurations, different time scales in decay processes, or the removal of the angular-momentum substate degeneracy due to deformation.
 Taking $^{28}$Si as an example of an $sd$-shell nucleus, structure on the finest scales was observed in reaction cross sections \cite{sin65} and identified with Ericson fluctuations \cite{eri60}.
 These are essentially a manifestation of the spreading width.